 During this engaging, one-hour, interactive program, families will hear a dramatic retelling of the Christmas story from cast members onstage.

 13. Teacher Blessings

-Give each teacher a subscription to Children’s Ministry Magazine — the gift that keeps on giving!
+Give each teacher a subscription to a ministry magazine — the gift that keeps on giving!

 14. Angels Everywhere

 Give each child an angel ornament or an angel pin.
 Attach the angel to a card with this calligraphy on it: “…Your angels in heaven continually behold the face of my father who is in heaven”— Matthew 18:10.

 15. Special Recognition

 For this activity, present to each teacher and classroom helper a corsage or boutonniere to wear at your services on the Sunday closest to Christmas.